The Dramatic Photography of Who’s Afraid of Virginia Woolf?

 In filming his famous documentary The Bus — as well as a film on Igor Stravinsky made for CBS [Stravinsky (1966)] — Wexler had employed a wheelchair adapted as a dolly — a device often used by cameramen who have to shoot in cramped quarters.
 It worked well enough, but the camera angle was always the same — rather low, so that the lens continually seemed to be looking up at people.

 In order to bypass this limitation, Wexler designed and had built by a friend who repairs helicopters a tall device somewhat like a wheelchair with two large bicycle wheels and a platform upon which the cameraman can stand or sit at any height.
 There is only a half-inch of clearance between the base of the platform and the floor, so that an operator with a handheld camera can step off of the platform, while continuing to shoot, and walk with the camera.
 In order to photograph several tricky scenes during the filming of Virginia Woolf, he did exactly that.
-Such a scene would begin with a dolly shot in which the Operator would be pushed forward standing on the platform of the Rube Goldberg-type contraption.
+Such a scene would begin with a dolly shot in which the camera operator would be pushed forward standing on the platform of the Rube Goldberg-type contraption.
 When the device had reached the limit of its mobility, the operator would continue the movement by stepping smoothly off of the platform and walking the camera.

 The handheld camera employed was a 35mm Eclair equipped with a 24mm-to-240mm Angenieux zoom lens, and it was used extensively throughout the production to film scenes which Wexler felt would have been much more difficult and time consuming to photograph using bulkier, conventional studio equipment.
 He also appreciates the fact that the reflex characteristic permits the operator to view the action through the lens, thus eliminating problems of parallax.

 The handheld camera was used dramatically for the scene in which Richard Burton, playing George, strides down a long narrow hallway to get a shotgun out of a cupboard.
 It was used in all of the “violence” scenes to follow the erratic movement of characters struggling with one another.
 It was used most effectively in one scene where Burton goes outside and finds the young wife, played by Sandy Dennis, asleep in the car.
 He then walks back to the house, up the stairs, onto the porch and begins pounding on the locked door.
 The camera operator follows him, walking with the hand-held camera.
 This method not only saved considerable time by eliminating the necessity of laying lengthy dolly tracks, but it permitted the cameraman to stay with the requisite violence at the end of the scene.
-In such a case, in order to minimize the inevitable slight bobbing movement as the Operator walked with the camera, a relatively short focal length lens was used.
+In such a case, in order to minimize the inevitable slight bobbing movement as the operator walked with the camera, a relatively short focal length lens was used.

 In one sequence, where Burton is shown whirling about the dance floor with the drunken Miss Dennis in his arms, the handheld camera is used subjectively to simulate his point of view.
 To film this shot, the operator holding the camera was actually roped to Miss Dennis in order to maintain a consistent distance from her as they whirled about.